Pivotel Selects Accedian's Skylight Solution to Deliver End-to-end Service Assurance for its Australian Based Rural, Remote and Regional Customers

-SYDNEY, Australia, May 2, 2022 /PRNewswire/ -- Accedian, a leader in performance analytics and end user experience solutions, has been selected by Pivotel, Australia's leading remote communication specialists, to provide next-generation service assurance for their rural, remote and regionally located customers.
+SYDNEY, May 3, 2022 /PRNewswire/ -- Accedian, a leader in performance analytics and end user experience solutions, has been selected by Pivotel, Australia's leading remote communication specialists, to provide next-generation service assurance for their rural, remote and regionally located customers.

 Pivotel provides essential communication solutions through satellite and mobile technologies that connect customers across Australia and New Zealand who do not have access to traditional mobile services.
 In Australia, approximately 67% of the landmass does not have access to mobile phone coverage, and with over 50% of the country occupied by farmers, remote communities, emergency services, and industry, many rely on networks like Pivotel's for critical communication services.